nianevitch/uptime-checker/src/test/README.md

   - Password change operations
   - Soft delete with state verification

-#### MonitorControllerIntegrationTest
+#### PingControllerIntegrationTest
-Tests the `/api/monitors` endpoints with role-based scenarios:
+Tests the `/api/pings` endpoints with role-based scenarios:
-- **Admin access**: Can see and manage all monitors
+- **Admin access**: Can see and manage all pings
-- **User access**: Can only see and manage own monitors
+- **User access**: Can only see and manage own pings
-- **Cross-referencing**: Verifies monitor state via API, service, and repository
+- **Cross-referencing**: Verifies ping state via API, service, and repository
 - **Scenarios tested**:
-  - List monitors (admin vs user)
+  - List pings (admin vs user)
-  - Create monitor
+  - Create ping
-  - Update own monitor
+  - Update own ping
-  - Cannot update other user's monitor
+  - Cannot update other user's ping
   - Delete operations with ownership checks

 #### CheckControllerIntegrationTest